CONFINED SPACES

 Beyond gases, the poster also highlights non-gas hazards such as dust, endotoxins, animal handling risks, and the dangers of grain engulfment and dust explosions.
 Health impacts from these exposures range from eye and lung irritation to paralysis, respiratory damage, reduced mental function, and death.
 To mitigate these risks, the poster stresses the importance of properly using and maintaining gas monitors and refers to a FarmSafe podcast episode for further guidance.
 The message underscores the need for proactive safety practices in managing air quality hazards across agricultural operations.

-Additional Resources on Air Quality & Gas Exposures on Farms
+Additional Resources: Air Quality & Gas Exposures

 Ag Health 101